BigJuan12/The-Chase-data-analysis/README.md

 | Contestant makes it home         | 0.356                 |
 | Contestant does not make it home | 0.147                 |

-Using these probabilities, we can make a tree of the possible outcomes and how much money the team would win in each case.
+Using these probabilities, we can make a tree of the possible outcomes and how much money the team could be expected to win in each case.

 ## Limitations